JohnKendrick/PDielec/docs/_sources/installation.rst.txt

 A summary of the different examples and their purpose is shown below;

 .. table:: Summary of the Examples available in the Examples/ directory
-   :widths: 2 1 2 8
+   :widths: 2 1 1 8
    :header-alignment: center center center center
    :column-alignment: left center left left
    :column-wrapping: false false false true
-   :column-dividers: none single single single none
+   :column-dividers: single single single single single

    +---------------------------+------------------+---------------+-------------------------------------------------------------------------------------------------------------------------------------------------+
    | Directory                 | Program          | Molecule      | Description                                                                                                                                     |